Skip to content

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in West Virginia at $100,000 single filer in 2026?
+• What's the effective tax rate in West Virginia on a $100K single salary in 2026?

 West Virginia fully exempts Social Security from state tax effective tax year 2026 (HB 2526 acceleration).
 Pre-2024, WV partially taxed SS.
 The 2024-2025 transitional rules phased to full exemption.
 Other retirement income (pensions, 401(k), IRA) is taxed at the standard 2.2-4.42% schedule.
 Combined with the aggressive rate phase-down, WV has become meaningfully more retirement-friendly since 2023.